April 29, 1933

 In 1970, with his second marriage over and his house destroyed by fire, Nelson moved back to Texas.
 He was already a popular performer in his home state, and the looser, more progressive musical atmosphere of Austin proved a freer milieu in which his music could evolve and flourish.

-An iconoclast and something of a gypsy, Nelson, a former door-to-door salesman, has always been a brilliant, unabashed self-promoter.
+An iconoclast, Nelson, a former door-to-door salesman, has always been a brilliant, unabashed self-promoter.
 Thus it was with great earnestness, much foresight, and a dash of calculation that he developed a countercultural persona replete with long hair, earrings, and worn-out denim, and began courting the youthful audience that had already enabled southern rock to grow from a grassroots phenomenon to a national craze.
 Allying himself with longtime friend and fellow musician Waylon Jennings, Nelson began laying the groundwork of what, by the mid-1970s, would explode into country music’s Outlaw movement.

 In 1973 Nelson was signed to Atlantic Records’ fledgling country division by Jerry Wexler.
 Nelson recorded a pair of vivid and surprisingly rustic concept albums, Shotgun Willie and Phases and Stages, for the label, as well as a gospel album, The Troublemaker.
 Though the singles from these LPs had minimal impact in the charts and the sales were modest, they were still respectable and the critical reception warm.

 On July 4, 1973, Nelson held his first annual Willie Nelson Picnic in Dripping Springs, Texas.
 Within a few years, the festival, with its star-studded cast of Nashville and Texas artists, would become a national media event in and of itself (“Woodstock South of the Brazos” was one writer’s description), thus affording Nelson still more exposure.